dinhln03/LLM_Quote_Genarator/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project.
 If you don't want to fine-tune the model, you can skip the <a href="#dg">data generation section</a> and <a href="#training">training section</a> and move ahead to the <a href="#deployment">deployment section</a>.
 Checkout my data and model on the Huggingface hub as prequisites for the deployment phase.:
 - Dataset: [dinhlnd1610/Vietnamese_Quote_Dataset_100K](https://huggingface.co/datasets/dinhlnd1610/Vietnamese_Quote_Dataset_100K)
 - Model: [dinhlnd1610/gemma-2b-quote-generation-82000](https://huggingface.co/dinhlnd1610/gemma-2b-quote-generation-82000)